sims-lab/CapCruncher/docs/running_the_pipeline.rst

 ########

 The main feature of ccanalyser is the end-to-end data processing pipeline.
-The pipeline has been written using the `cgat-core pipelining library <https://github.com/cgat-developers/cgat-core>`_ and the following diagram illustrates the steps performed by the pipeline:
+The pipeline has been written using the `cgat-core workflow management system <https://github.com/cgat-developers/cgat-core>`_ and the following diagram illustrates the steps performed by the pipeline:

 .. image:: images/pipeline_flow.svg